 E-mail: (try all) firstname.lastname@example.org, email@example.com

 Vazhikatti had earlier set up ARDSI – Coimbatore Chapter (Coimbatore Chapter of Alzheimer’s and Related Disorders Society of India).
-This chapter has not been active for some time, though the institute may still be providing counselling/ support relevant for dementia caregivers.
+This chapter has not been active for some time.
 Please contact Dr. K. Selvaraj using the details above to know more about what the Vazhikatti Institute offers, or to find out about the future plans for the chapter.
 Please let us know if you have any updates regarding on their work; thanks!!

 |Dementia awareness events September 2013 (may be good to identify experts/ facilities related to dementia)||

 Some media reports: World Alzheimer’s Day at Rajiv Gandhi Government General Hospital, with doctors from other hospitals and colleges (event announced , report of event: Pay attention to dementia< ).
 For interviews of other city doctors and some caregivers: Interviews in a report from Hindu.com and Another city report from Hindu.com .

 |Other resources/ tips for home care/ trained attendants/ caregiver support||The resources listed above may be able to provide home care/ attendants trained for dementia, or they may point you to other resources.

 The sections below (resources for elders and general tips) may also be useful.
 Also, please check the comments left by various site visitors, as some of these may point to organizations that other caregivers have used.
 Please satisfy yourself about any service/ facility before using it.

 Unfortunately, it is very difficult to get attendants trained for dementia.
 You may need to use general attendants and train them on dementia yourself or with the help of volunteers.
 Our page here, Using Trained Attendants for Dementia Home Care, discusses this topic in detail.
 You may also find our Caregiving Essential Toolkit useful.